AmaluPeter/LannisterPay/README.md

 NodeJS & Redis

 ## Launch
-npm run.
-API and Redis ports are specified in the .env file
+npm start.
+API and Redis ports are specified in the .env file.
+They default to 8000 and 6379 respectively